Plain-English guide Cook County

 What to do if denied

-A BOR denial can be escalated to the Property Tax Appeal Board (PTAB) — a state-level venue with longer timelines (12–24 months) and stricter evidentiary standards.
+A BOR denial can be escalated to the Property Tax Appeal Board (PTAB) - a state-level venue with longer timelines (12-24 months) and stricter evidentiary standards.
 PTAB is outside Censum's standard packet; it generally justifies an hourly attorney engagement rather than a flat fee.
-Our Tier A credit-forward guarantee applies instead: your $199 rolls to next year's filing.
+For eligible paid packet purchases, your packet-fee credit applies to next year's packet instead.

 2024 Cook County BOR residential reductions - granted vs denied